Brad Bird: Mission: Impossible – Ghost Protocol and Tomorrowland (2008–2015)

-Return to Pixar (2015–present)
+Incredibles 2 and Ray Gunn (2015–present)

 Over the years, Bird mentioned the possibility of an Incredibles sequel in interviews.
 An official sequel was announced in 2014.
 Bird began writing its screenplay in earnest the next year; he attempted to distinguish the script from the breadth of superhero-related content released since the first film, focusing on the family dynamic rather than the superhero genre.
 The story follows the Incredibles as they try to restore the public's trust in superheroes while balancing their family life, only to combat a new foe who seeks to turn the populace against all superheroes.
 Though scheduled for release on June 21, 2019, the film was completed on an accelerated production schedule, as it was farther ahead in production than Toy Story 4, which required more development and was later released on that day; the two simply swapped years, with Incredibles 2 debuting in theaters on June 15, 2018.
 Giacchino returned to compose the score.

 Incredibles 2 made $182.7 million in its opening weekend, setting the record for best debut for an animated film, and grossed over $1.2 billion worldwide, making it the second-highest-grossing animated film at the time, the highest-grossing Pixar film, and the fourth-highest-grossing film of the year.
 Incredibles 2 was named by the National Board of Review as the Best Animated Film of 2018.
 The film was nominated for Best Animated Feature at the 76th Golden Globe Awards and 91st Academy Awards, but lost both awards to Spider-Man: Into the Spider-Verse.